-The heavy-handed recommendations are meritless.
+These heavy-handed recommendations are without merit.
 As described further below, the OIG's interpretation of the FHA regulations is unreasonable.
-Moreover, based on the unclear nature of the regulations in question and FHA's own documents, it is unreasonable to expect that Pulte Mortgage would treat the Provision (which tracks the language in FHA's own standard forms) as a violation of FHA regulations.
-Even if the Provision is ultimately determined to be in violation, the remedies recommended by the OIG (in particular full indemnification and referral for False Claims Act violations) are not warranted.
-The OIG has failed to demonstrate any causal relationship, or indeed any relationship whatsoever, between the Provision and any loan default and, as further discussed below, the OIG cannot demonstrate that Pulte Mortgage acted knowingly or with reckless disregard resulting in a false, fraudulent, or fictitious claim to FHA.
+Moreover, based on the unclear nature of the regulations in question and FHA's own documents, it is unreasonable to expect that CTX would treat the Provision (which tracks the language in FHA's own standard forms) as a violation of FHA regulations.
+Even if the Provision is ultimately determined to be in violation of certain FHA regulations, the remedies recommended by the OIG (in particular full indemnification and referral for False Claims Act violations) are not warranted.
+The OIG has failed to demonstrate any causal relationship, or indeed any relationship whatsoever, between the Provision and any loan default, and as further discussed below, the OIG cannot demonstrate that CTX acted knowingly or with reckless disregard resulting in a false, fraudulent, or fictitious claim to FHA.

-Though we disagree strongly with the OIG's report, Pulte Mortgage appreciates nonetheless its responsibilities as an FHA lender.
-Thus, in the interests of cooperating with FHA, Pulte Mortgage has already taken steps to correct any issues that could remain from the Provision.
-Pulte Mortgage stopped offering for insurance loans with associated Provisions.
-Pulte Mortgage's affiliated builders have stopped using Provisions in their sales contracts.
-Moreover, the standard Provision itself is only effective with regard to the first person to buy a property from the builder/seller, and only for a period of one year after the sale; and Pulte Mortgage understands that all Provisions have expired by their own terms.
-Furthermore, Pulte Mortgage also is unaware (and the OIG has not been able to demonstrate otherwise) of any instance where its builder affiliates actually exercised a right under the Provision against any FHA buyer closed during this time period, so no remediation is necessary.
+As noted above CTX stopped making FHA loans (with associated Provisions or note) in 2009.
+Moreover, the standard Provision itself is only effective with regard to the first person to buy a property from the builder/seller, and only for a period of one year after the sale.
+Consequently, CTX understands that all Provisions have expired by their own terms.
+Furthermore, CTX also is unaware (and the OIG has not been able to demonstrate otherwise) of any instance were the builder/seller has actually exercised a right under the Provision against any FHA borrower, so no remediation is necessary.